openebs-archive/openebs-docs/docs/prerequisites.md

 sudo docker exec -it 3aab0f9a48e2 bash
 ```

-Run the following commands to install and configure iSCSI in the kubelet.
+Run the following commands to install and configure iSCSI service
+in the kubelet.

 ```
 apt-get update